WizzardSK/vitaquake3-libretro/README.md

                                       controls pitch.
   j_yaw_axis                        - Selects which joystick axis
                                       controls yaw.

-  s_useOpenAL                       - use the OpenAL sound backend if available s_alPrecache                      - cache OpenAL sounds before use s_alGain                          - the value of AL_GAIN for each source s_alSources                       - the total number of sources (memory) to
-                                      allocate
-  s_alDopplerFactor                 - the value passed to alDopplerFactor s_alDopplerSpeed                  - the value passed to alDopplerVelocity s_alMinDistance                   - the value of AL_REFERENCE_DISTANCE for
-                                      each source
-  s_alMaxDistance                   - the maximum distance before sounds start
-                                      to become inaudible.
-  s_alRolloff                       - the value of AL_ROLLOFF_FACTOR for each
-                                      source
-  s_alGraceDistance                 - after having passed MaxDistance, length
-                                      until sounds are completely inaudible s_alDriver                        - which OpenAL library to use s_alDevice                        - which OpenAL device to use s_alAvailableDevices              - list of available OpenAL devices s_alInputDevice                   - which OpenAL input device to use s_alAvailableInputDevices         - list of available OpenAL input devices s_sdlBits                         - SDL bit resolution s_sdlSpeed                        - SDL sample rate s_sdlChannels                     - SDL number of channels s_sdlDevSamps                     - SDL DMA buffer size override s_sdlMixSamps                     - SDL mix buffer size override s_backend                         - read only, indicates the current sound backend s_muteWhenMinimized               - mute sound when minimized
+  s_backend                         - read only, indicates the current sound
+                                      backend
+  s_muteWhenMinimized               - mute sound when minimized